Sailing

-Sailing employs the wind—acting on sails, wingsails or kites—to propel a craft on the surface of the water (sailing ship, sailboat, raft, windsurfer, or kitesurfer), on ice (iceboat) or on land (land yacht) over a chosen course, which is often part of a larger plan of navigation.
+Sailing employs the wind—acting on sails, wing sails or kites—to propel a craft on the surface of the water (sailing ship, sailboat, raft, windsurfer, or kitesurfer), on ice (iceboat) or on land (land yacht) over a chosen course, which is often part of a larger plan of navigation.

 From prehistory until the second half of the 19th century, sailing craft were the primary means of maritime trade and transportation; exploration across the seas and oceans was reliant on sail for anything other than the shortest distances.
-Naval power in this period used sail to varying degrees depending on the current technology, culminating in the gun-armed sailing warships of the Age of Sail.
-Sail was slowly replaced by steam as the method of propulsion for ships over the latter part of the 19th century – seeing a gradual improvement in the technology of steam through a number of developmental steps.
-(Note: Steam power required a number of engineering problems to be solved to achieve the full level of efficiency that was obtained by, say, the beginning of the 20th century.
+Naval power in this period relied on sail to varying degrees, depending on the available technology, culminating in the gun-armed sailing warships of the Age of Sail.
+Sail was slowly replaced by steam as the method of propulsion for ships over the latter part of the 19th century, as steam technology gradually improved through many developmental steps.
+(Note: Steam power required many engineering problems to be solved to achieve the full level of efficiency that was obtained by, say, the beginning of the 20th century.

 To pick a few: screw propulsion (replacing paddle wheels) needed an effective stern gland and thrust bearing;

 more efficient compound engines, running off higher boiler pressures required the solution of both engineering and regulatory problems;

 even more fuel-efficient triple expansion engines relied on previously unobtainable boiler pressures (needing better quality steel for the boilers and effective boiler design);

 all of which needed to be housed in sufficiently light but rigid hulls – this involved experimentation with composite construction and iron, and later steel hulls;